-Section 1 of this report sets out general information about compliance monitoring under the Resource Management Act and the Council's obligations and general approach to monitoring sites through annual programmes, the resource consents held by the NPDC, the nature of the monitoring programme in place for the period under review, and a description of the activities and operations conducted at the Aquatic Centre.
+Section 1 of this report is a background section.
+It sets out general information about:

+- consent compliance monitoring under the RMA and the Council's obligations; - the Council's approach to monitoring sites though annual programmes; - the resource consents held by NPDC for the Aquatic Centre; - the nature of the monitoring programme in place for the period under review; and - a description of the activities and operations conducted at the Aquatic Centre.